jgreywolf/runiq/docs/guide/profiles.md

 Runiq supports eight primary profiles:

-- **Diagram profile**: General-purpose diagrams (flowcharts, UML, architecture, block diagrams, mind maps, org charts, etc.).
+- **Diagram profile**: General-purpose diagrams (flowcharts, UML, architecture, Control system diagrams, mind maps, org charts, etc.).
 You can freely mix any supported shapes in a single diagram.
 - **Electrical profile**: Technical schematics rendered with IEEE-style symbols and electrical rules.
 This profile unlocks exporters like SPICE and Verilog.
 - **Digital profile**: Digital logic circuits with standard gate symbols (AND, OR, NOT, NAND, NOR, XOR, etc.).
 Supports HDL export to Verilog.
 - **Wardley profile**: Strategic mapping with 2D axes (Evolution × Value Chain) for business analysis and technology planning.